dmd-program/dmd-100/topics/narrative_structure.md

   - The number of acts can vary widely, but tends to have around 11 acts.
 More on this later.

 #### Three Act Plot Diagram
-Here you can see the five act plot points laid over a 3-act structure.
-There are many ways you could divde
+The following Plot Diagram shows the Five Act plot points laid over a Three Act structure.

 ![](plot_diagram_reverse2.png)